severalnines/docs/troubleshooting.rst

 This troubleshooting guide provides detailed information on how to troubleshoot ClusterControl.
 ClusterControl is an operational management and automation software for database clusters, which aims to simplify deployment, monitoring, management and scaling of clusters.

 This document is a guide to help troubleshoot problems that commonly arise with ClusterControl.
-In particular, this guide addresses possible problems that may originate from ClusterControl components namely CMON controller, CMON database, ClusterControl UI and ClusterControl CMONAPI.
-The document provides guidance on troubleshooting steps to identify the problem, with possible solutions.
-Finally, the document provides instructions on what data to collect when creating error reports to be submitted to `Severalnines Support <http://support.severalnines.com>`_.
+In particular, this guide addresses possible problems that may originate from ClusterControl components namely controller, CMON database, UI, notifications, clouds, web-based SSH and also CMONAPI.
+The document provides instructions on what data to collect when creating error reports to be submitted to `Severalnines Support <http://support.severalnines.com>`_.

 Note that this troubleshooting guide covers the latest ClusterControl version.
 We recommend you to stay up-to-date with the latest version of ClusterControl as it contains the latest bug fixes.
-To upgrade ClusterControl to the latest version, please refer to the section on `Upgrading ClusterControl <administration.html#upgrading-clustercontrol>`_.
+To upgrade ClusterControl to the latest version, please refer to the section on :ref:`Administration - Upgrading ClusterControl`.

 Logging
 -------

-ClusterControl consists of different components which write their own logs.
+ClusterControl consists of a number of components which write to their own log file.
 These files reside on the ClusterControl node.
 By default, CMON and ClusterControl UI run without the debug option enabled.
 Please refer to `Reporting and Debugging`_ section on how to get them run in debug mode.

 If you encounter any problems with ClusterControl, it is highly recommended to examine the related log files: